 - You should have as many back up meals in your house as you ate out last week.

 (3 nights in the drive-thru means you need three back up meals in the house.)

 Having ready to go freezer meals gives you a much needed break from cooking.

-Freezer cooking allows you to do the prep work ahead of time making dinner quicker and easier.
+Freezer cooking allows you to do the prep work ahead of time (like you would do for a party) making dinner quicker and easier.

 Here are a few different types of freezer meals…

 These meals are pre-cooked by you and then frozen.
 So, you just need to heat them in the microwave, oven or on the stove to enjoy.
 These also make awesome back up meals.

 Common examples of heat and eat freezer meals are soups, chili’s, burgers, chicken tenders, breakfast burritos, breakfast sandwiches, etc.

 Despite the weird name, dump meals are AMAZING.
 Dump meals are meals that you prep ahead by throwing ingredients in a gallon freezer bag and then freeze them flat (to make it easier to stack them).
 You thaw them overnight when you are ready to use them and then dump them into a crockpot to cook while you go about your day.

 You can also check out…